 - Bachelor of Education in Early Childhood Care and Education

-The only available diploma related course in the Faculty of Education at Tamale campus is the 2 year long Bachelor of Education in Basic Education.
+The only available diploma related course in the Faculty of Education at Tamale campus is the 2-year long Bachelor of Education in Basic Education.
 This course’s eligible candidates are previous holders of a diploma certificate in Basic Education.
-The whole course is run on weekends as its focus is people that want to further their training while still keeping their jobs.

 School of Medicine and Health Sciences

 The school offers 3 undergraduate courses and one postgraduate course at Tamale campus.
 The two medicine courses take 6 years to complete, and the nursing course takes 2/3 years.

 - Bachelor of Medicine, Bachelor of Surgery (MBChB)

 The first two require that you be a WASSCE Holder and that your elective subject be Sciences as well.
 The third course requires a RGN with a diploma or a BSc in Nursing or also an Advanced Diploma in Nurse Anaesthesia.
 The school also offers a Master of Public Health course that spans two years and is research-based.